VladZg/Alpha-Blending_Optimization/Readme.md

 # Optimisation of alpha-blending algorithm

 ## Introduction
-In this work I tried to optimise algorithm of merging pictures by using available on my computer SIMD instructions: SSE and AVX2
+In this work I tried to optimise algorithm of merging pictures by using available on my computer SIMD-instructions: SSE and AVX2

 ## Alpha-Blending algorithm
 This algorithm is widely used for merging pictures.
 There are 2 pictures: back- and foreground, 2nd one should be imposed on the 1st.
 When 2 pictures of the same size given as arrays of pixels in RGB format, every pixel has 4 components: